Actress Bisi Ibidapo-Obe shares beautiful photos as she celebrates 45th birthday

 Actress Georgina Onuoha excited as mother becomes US citizen after 14 years of visiting and living in country

 Bisi noted that she would not be holding back her joy as she celebrates.
-According to her, she will love every minute of today and laugh as much as possible because it is her day.
+According to her, she will love every minute of the day and laugh as much as possible because it is her day.

 The actress also shared a photo with her daughter rocking matching outfits.